Tuesday

 Summary

 The Oral Question session in the House of Commons focused on the fiscal steps the government is taking to support pensioners with the cost of living.
-Several Liberal Democrat MPs, including Helen Morgan, Steve Darling, and Caroline Voaden, raised concerns about the impact of the government's decision to make the winter fuel payment more targeted, which would result in the loss of this vital support for many pensioners in their constituencies.
+Several Liberal Democrat MPs, including Helen Morgan (North Shropshire), Steve Darling (Torbay), and Caroline Voaden (South Devon), asked the Chancellor of the Exchequer, Rachel Reeves, about this issue.